Math Processor

 Using existing math APIs will help replacing handwritten C or assembly code for better performance, easier portability and drastically simplified maintenance while providing better performance and scalability, along with higher precision and accuracy.

 Our Math Processors can be used in traditional HPC such as FEA/FEM, solving n-body problems, for Computational Fluid Dynamics (CFD), mechanical, thermal and electrical simulations including signal integrity and power integrity problems, modeling and a variety of other applications, and in more modern HPC fields such as in AI for training and inference.
-Transforms, matrix math and tensor math are specifically implemented in an optimized manner.
+Transforms, vector and matrix math as well as tensor math are specifically implemented in an optimized manner.

 We paid special attention to Fused-Multiply-Accumulate (FMA) performance across a wide range of lengths of sequential FMAs in indexed data entities, which is a prerequisite for matrix and tensor operations, and for transforms such as Fourier Transforms or their discrete versions, Discrete Fourier Transforms.
 While others focus on the FMA alone, we made sure we avoid collisions and contention in data access to the elements that need to be fetched and written back.